 It was then that the creature grabbed Munpo and tried to wrestle him out of the boat.
 Munpo was loosing the fight until he used his affinity with animals to somehow convince it he wasn’t food.
 It worked, but before he or the others could breath a sigh of relief, it turned its sights on Nisha.
 With a blinding pierce from one of the giant claws, Nisha found herself in the beasts clutches and started to disappear below the surface.
 Her disappearance was swift and surreal, and it was three heartbeats before the enormity of it registered upon the people still remaining in the boat.

 “Let me try,” said Munpo.
 He held out is left hand towards the beast.
 His eyes narrowed to mere slits, and he murmured soft calming words that seemed to bury themselves into the very soul of the creature.

 “It is hungry,” Munpo said after a moment.
 Everyone in the boat heard him, but he seemed to almost be talking to himself.
 “It wishes only to eat.
 Let me see if I can’t change his mind…”

 Munpo murmured more words, as if in response, Nisha flew upward out of the water, released from the claws but still breathless and bleeding freely into the water.

-with the sword, convinced the beast it would be better if it looked for food
+The beast, still hungry, came around to the shallow side and attacked Mitch.
+With feet on solid ground, Mitch found his confidence again and, with a few well-placed strikes with the sword, convinced the beast it would be better if it looked for food elsewhere.

 From behind them, they heard a voice call out.
 It was Esteban, he pulled himself up into the boat and with a smile asked: ”Did I miss anything good?”